-- The characters are not separated with a comma or a space. - If you repeat any character in the list, it is considered only once (duplicates are ignored). - A hyphen is used to indicate range of characters.
+- The characters are not separated with a comma or a space. - If you repeat any character in the list, it is considered only once (duplicates are ignored). - A hyphen "-" is used to indicate range of characters.

-RegEx Pattern Remarks [abcdef] Matches a, b, c, d, e, or f (only one character), but no other characters [c-m] Matches any one (and only one) of the small alphabetical characters, from c to m [G-J] Matches any one (and only one) of the capital alphabetical characters from G to J [a-zA-Z] Matches any one (and only one) of the alphabetical characters (capital or small) [5-8] Matches any one (and only one) of numerical characters from 5 to 8 [\n-\x0D] Matches any one (and only one) of #10, #11, #12 or #13 (Note the use of escape sequence inside a class)
+RegEx Pattern Remarks [abcdef] Matches a, b, c, d, e, or f (only one character), but no other characters [c-m] Matches any one (and only one) of the small alphabetical characters, from c to m [G-J] Matches any one (and only one) of the capital alphabetical characters from G to J [a-zA-Z] Matches any one (and only one) of the alphabetical characters (capital or small) [5-8] Matches any one (and only one) of numerical characters from 5 to 8 [\n-\x1F] Matches any one (and only one) of characters with their ordinal value in range from #10 (\n) to #31 (\x1F), which in ASCII [1] character table correspond to some non-printable characters.
+Note the use of escape sequences inside of this example.